-This is the seventh consecutive year the Science Olympiad has been held at Cabrini; last year, the College also was named the host site for the Olympiad’s State Office.
+This is the eighth consecutive year the Science Olympiad has been held at Cabrini; the College also is the host site for the Olympiad’s State Office.
 Once again, Cabrini has pledged $1,000 scholarships to eligible participants who eventually enroll at the College.

-Teams that advance from the regional competition go on to the State Competition on April 27, 2012, at Juniata College in Huntingdon, Pa.
-Those who make it to nationals will compete May 18–19, 2012, at the University of Central Florida in Orlando, Fla.
+Teams that advance from the regional competition go on to the State Competition on April 26 at Juniata College in Huntingdon, Pa.
+Those who make it to nationals will compete May 17-18 at Wright State University in Dayton, Oh.

 About the Science Olympiad The Science Olympiad is an international nonprofit organization devoted to improving the quality of K-12 science education, increasing male, female and minority interest in science, creating a technologically literate workforce and providing recognition for outstanding achievement by both students and teachers.